UnityRPG/4-Finished-Demo/README.md

 1. Changing your overall scene lighting to be softer and more interesting.
 2. Adding point lights to highlight certain areas of interest.
 3. Combining lighting with particles effects.

+### 50 Final Design Thoughts
+1. Reviewing all of the amazing development you've done on your project to date.
+2. Ideas for expanding on core combat to personalise it to your game.